Divesh2201/github-commands-cheatsheet/README.md

 #### Forked Repo Updates
 23. pull latest code from upstream <branch> to fork default branch : `git pull upstream master`
+24. To dpecify a new remote upstream repository that will be synced with the fork:<br/>
+    `git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`

+26. To verify the new upstream repository you've specified for your fork: `git remote -v`

-24. To commit the pulled changes : `git push origin master`
+26. To commit the pulled changes : `git push origin master`

 #### Remove files from a Git repository
-25. Remove files from the working tree and from the index : `git rm "<pathspec>..."`
+27. Remove files from the working tree and from the index : `git rm "<pathspec>..."`

 #### This Repo is open for all, if you wish to contribute something not present